 - Secured: I got online and bought a safe to keep all of our pills in.
 Though this may be inconvenient to lock up our medication, it is when worth punching in a six digit code to ensure that my children or their friends are not able to walk into our bathroom and have access to our medication.

-- Talk: I spoke openly with my relatives and friends that my children visit on a regular basis including my sister, parents, in-laws and neighbors.
+- Talk: I spoke openly with my relatives and friends that my children visit on a regular basis including my sister, parents, in-laws, and neighbors.
 I discussed the growing issue of students using prescription medication and my concern that my children (even if they act like angels now!) may be tempted to experiment as they get older.
-I asked them all to lock up any medication.
-If they did not want to do this daily, I requested that they respect our wish and complete this action when we visit.
+I asked them to lock up any medication.
+If they did not want to keep the medication locked up on a daily basis, I requested that they respect our wish and complete this action when we visit with our children.

 - Talk: I CONTINUE TO DISCUSS THIS ISSUE WITH MY CHILDREN.
 I talk to them about medicine such as when someone should take medicine, what to do if they find a bottle, etc. I try to be open and honest and with my children.
-In addition to prescription medication, I also talk openly with my children about bullying, working hard and what to do if they see a gun.
+One of the biggest mistakes that parents make is not having conversations with their kids, out of embarrassment.
+In addition to prescription medication, I also talk openly with my children about bullying (both sides of it), working hard and what to do if they see a gun.
 Talking to your children is extremely important.
+Also, encourage your children to come to you if they need help.
+Do not be judgemental when your children tell you something.
+While their problems may seem small when they are very young… one day our children will have more significant problems, and that is when they will need an adult’s wisdom, experience, and problem-solving skills.
+Encourage them to come to you NOW, so they will remember to go to you THEN.

 Remember – kids take drugs for the first time out of curiosity or peer pressure… they don’t intend to become addicted, but it happens and it can be a life-long problem.
 Help your child now by taking preventive steps in your home and by talking to them.